Diruuk/SAT_Scores/README.md

 <p>Data</p>
 <p>We will make us of data that is published by the City of New York.
 This includes SAT scores, demographic information and other data that is useful for our study.</p>

-<p>Contents</p>

-<p>The remainder of the notebook contains the following sections:</p>

-* Data preparations and cleaning
-* Overview of the data
-* Data analysis and visualization
-* SAT scores per boro and per district
-* Wrap-up and conclusions